 - Atmospheric (barometric) pressure goes up when weather conditions level out – clouds clear, humidity drops, etc.

-But other factors, such as altitude, can effect barometric pressure as well.
+But other factors, such as altitude, change barometric pressure as well.

-Let’s break down five separate ways that the oxygenation of the air around us can make us feel.
+Let’s break down five separate ways that the oxygenation of the air around us makes us feel.

 This is the most common complaint doctors receive during periods of barometric fluctuation – like the changing of the seasons.